Lynne Ramsay: 1999–2002: Ratcatcher and Morvern Callar

 Ramsay's short films impressed Ruth McCance of BBC Scotland, who approached Ramsay to write a treatment for a feature film.
-This movie turned into Ramsay's debut feature Ratcatcher which released in 1999 and was funded by BBC Scotland and Pathé.
+This project became Ramsay's debut feature Ratcatcher which released in 1999 and was funded by BBC Scotland and Pathé.
 The film's crew was composed entirely of first-time filmmakers, as Ramsay enlisted the help of her film school colleagues.

-Ratcatcher is set in Maryhill, Glasgow during the binmen's strike of the 1970s and follows James (William Eadie), the child of a struggling working-class family.
+Ratcatcher is set in Maryhill during the binmen's strike of the 1970s and follows James (William Eadie), the child of a struggling working-class family.
 The film received great critical success and while an arthouse hit, didn't reach a wider audience.
 It was screened at the 1999 Cannes Film Festival and opened the Edinburgh International Film Festival, winning her the BAFTA Award for Outstanding Debut by a British Writer, Director or Producer.

 Morvern Callar (2002) is based on Alan Warner's existential 1995 novel of the same name.
 The film follows a young woman (Samantha Morton) adrift in Europe following the suicide of her boyfriend, which she doesn't report to the police.
 The movie has been described as a portrait of subversive grief and dissociation.
 The movie's soundtrack included acts like Can, Aphex Twin, Boards of Canada, Broadcast and The Mamas & the Papas.
-The 20th anniversary of the film in 2022 saw it being screened at multiple festivals and cinemas, with Ramsay herself being there for one of the screenings and reporting positively on younger audiences connection to her sophomore feature film.
+The film had a theatrical rerelease for its 20th anniversary in 2022, with Ramsay in attendance for one screening, from which she noted the younger audience's positive connection to her sophomore feature.